Error: Contact form not found.

 Optional activity operated by Cola de Mono:

-Located: about 15 minutes from Santa Teresa by car.
+Located: about 15 minutes from Santa Teresa by car

-Duration: approx. 2 hours.
+Duration: approx. 2 hours

-Price: US$ 40 per person.
+Price: US$ 40 per person

 |What we need when you make a reservation:|

-Price US$ 360 based on 4 people
+Price US$ 390 based on 4 people.

 Price for min.
-2 people US$ 440 per person
+2 people, US$ 490 per person

 Price for min.
-3 people US$ 400 per person
+3 people, US$ 440 per person

-Upon request, with any tour booked with Green Peru Adventures, we will include a free walking tour around the enigmatic, historic city of Cusco accompanied by one of our professional, multilingual tour guides!
+Upon request, with each booked tour with Green Peru Adventures, you will receive a free walking tour of the mysterious and historic city of Cusco.
+You will be guided by one of our multilingual, professional guides.